NTK-studio/split-keyboard-gallery/README.md

 : one or more knobs which can press keys, useful for volume up/down, page-up/page-down, etc.

 `track` track ball/point/pad
-: an integrated mouse (a laptop-style trackpoint, a trackpad or a larger trackball)
+: an integrated mouse (a laptop-style trackpoint, a trackpad or a larger trackball).
+This shows up as "Pointing Device" in the interface

 `display`
 : a display on the keyboard, which can show status (Caps Lock, current layer, macros etc)